24 Ways Employers Can Manage Stress at Work (Use Them Today)

 3) Employees need to understand company vision

 When employees understand company vision, they can see how their efforts fit into the big picture and it is easier for them to focus their energy on helping achieve company goals.
-Understanding and working toward a shared vision gives work a higher meaning, improves performance, and reduces stress.
+Understanding and working toward a shared vision gives work a higher meaning, improves performance, and helps employees manage stress.

 This is also true for stress management and wellness programs.
 Here is everything we know about getting strong leadership support for wellness efforts.